1jour1vin

 mythical

-A remarkable cuvée, seductive in its finesse and complexity, ideal for pairing with a wide range of dishes.
+A remarkable cuvée, seductive in its finesse and complexity, which pairs perfectly with a wide range of dishes.
 All the grandeur of a champagne!
-Find out more about the history of each Krug bottle with the QR code on the back label.
+Unveil the story behind each bottle of Krug thanks to the QR code on the back label.

-Buy your Krug Champagnes at the best price in private sale!
+Buy your Krug Champagnes at the best price in a private sale!

 Rated site